tafadzwagonera/validator/README.rst

 Dutu is a small PHP dependency injection container for PHP 5.3 that consists of a file with about a hundred lines of code.
 Dutu is a derivation of Fabien Pontencier's Pimple **but** its style of operation is different from Pimple.
-Dutu aims for **intuitive** use.
+Dutu's style of operation has one goal in mind: **intuitive** use.

 To use Dutu download it and require it in your code::